 The DHMO Plan offers a wide range of dental benefits through a network of participating dentists.
-Your DeltaCare USA plan is a copayment plan.
+Your DeltaCare USA plan is a copayment plan available in AL, MO, OK, OR, TN, TX and WI.
 With your DeltaCare USA DHMO plan, some preventive services are covered at 100%.
 Your plan also covers many other dental services at a set copay.
 There are no annual maximums and no deductibles.